thomasmcquillan/the-bakers-crumbs/README.md

     * Update my password.
     * Add an avatar / profle-picture.
 - View any recipes that I have previously saved.

-## Special Diet User Stories

-### *As a User with Special Dietary Requirements, I would like to..*

-- Filter recipes by category, with the option to exclude nuts / dairy / gluten etc.

 ## Site Owner Stories